Ybalrid/Ogre_glTF/README.md

  At this point, the library will be able to load static geometry into Ogre.

  If this works, we can start tackeling animation data:
- - [ ] Load "skin" information from glTF and create corresponding Ogre::Skeleton for the mesh
+ - [x] Load "skin" information from glTF and create corresponding Ogre::Skeleton for the mesh
- - [ ] Load mesh "target" information and create Ogre "morph" target from them
+ - [ ] Loop through all the vertex <-> bone assignement to get a valid skeleton configuration
  - [ ] Load animation information and create animations from them
+ - [ ] ~~Load mesh "target" information and create Ogre "morph" target from them~~ (Ogre 2.1 doesn't support them yet)

 In parallel, it could be interesting to use glTF as a "scene" loading format. glTF supports multiple scenes, with nodes having parent/child relations and that can have meshes attached to them